-Response: The MDA highly encourages growers to use preemergence herbicides with residual control and to follow resistance management strategies such as:
+Response: The MDA highly encourages growers to use preemergence herbicides with residual control and to follow resistance management strategies, such as:

+For best control, post-emergence dicamba applications should be made when broadleaf weeds are less than 4 inches in height.
 To manage broadleaf weeds, especially herbicide-resistant waterhemp (emerges throughout the growing season) after June 20th, follow University of Minnesota Extension recommendations on layering of residual herbicides (PDF) such as Dual, Outlook, Warrant, and Valor.
 Incorporation of layering of residual herbicides in herbicide programs provide residual control of late emerging weeds.